nakedbot/open-to/_posts/2017-14-10-measure-ecotourism.md

 # POSTS LIST on frontpage
 class:       "style2"                               # config bg-color to post list card (1 to 5)
 list-image:  "/assets/images/pic01.jpg"             # config image to post list card (1 to 15 are generic colors and will fit with anything used if no images can be found)
-description: >                                      # config
-Researchers used freely available data to make the case for ecotourism as a sound conservation policy
+description: Researchers used freely available data to make the case for ecotourism as a sound conservation policy

 # POST HEADER in this post
 header-image: "/assets/images/sea.jpg"            # config image to post header